From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Limitations

 \section{Limitations}

-Our study focuses on datasets with explicit proof structure and adopts a specific procedure for constructing reasoning DAGs, which may not capture the full diversity of naturalistic reasoning encountered in open-ended settings.
-The probing methods we use measure linear accessibility of structural information rather than causal necessity, so recoverability alone does not imply that a given variable is directly used by the model during generation.
-In addition, our evaluation targets depth and pairwise distance as coarse summaries of reasoning structure; richer annotations or alternative formalisms could support probing more fine-grained properties such as rule types or edge semantics.
-Finally, while DAG structure is not directly observable at test time for arbitrary user queries, our findings suggest promising directions for leveraging internal structure, for example through structured prompting, auxiliary supervision, or representation-level interventions.
+Our study focuses on datasets with explicit proof structure, providing a controlled setting for analyzing reasoning representations, though extending this framework to more open-ended and naturalistic reasoning remains an important direction for future work.
+In addition, our evaluation targets depth, distance, and adjacency as interpretable summaries of reasoning structure; richer annotations or alternative formalisms could further broaden the range of properties that can be probed, such as rule types or edge semantics.
+Finally, although DAG structure is not directly observable at test time for arbitrary user queries, our findings point to promising opportunities for leveraging internal structure, for example through structured prompting, auxiliary supervision, or representation-level interventions.